Ankle: Mechanoreceptors

 Mechanoreceptors of the ankle send proprioceptive sensory input to the central nervous system (CNS).
 Muscle spindles are thought to be the main type of mechanoreceptor responsible for proprioceptive attributes from the ankle.
 The muscle spindle gives feedback to the CNS system on the current length of the muscle it innervates and to any change in length that occurs.

 It was hypothesized that muscle spindle feedback from the ankle dorsiflexors played the most substantial role in proprioception relative to other muscular receptors that cross at the ankle joint.
-However, due to the multi-planar range of motion at the ankle joint there is not one group of muscles that is responsible for this.
+However, due to the multi-planar range of motion at the ankle joint, there is not one group of muscles that is responsible for this.
 This helps to explain the relationship between the ankle and balance.

 In 2011, a relationship between proprioception of the ankle and balance performance was seen in the CNS.
-This was done by using a fMRI machine in order to see the changes in brain activity when the receptors of the ankle are stimulated.
+This was done by using an fMRI machine in order to see the changes in brain activity when the receptors of the ankle are stimulated.
 This implicates the ankle directly with the ability to balance.
-Further research is needed in order to see to what extent does the ankle affect balance.
+Further research is needed to determine the extent to which the ankle affects balance.